documentationfor yFiles for HTML 3.0.0.1

 GraphEditorInputMode.deletableItems

 The types of items that can be deleted.
-Note that dependent items will be deleted regardless of this setting, e.g. incident edges or labels when deleting a node.
+Note that dependent items will be deleted regardless of this setting.
+For example, incident edges or labels will be deleted when deleting a node, regardless of this setting.

 GraphEditorInputMode.deletablePredicate

-A predicate that controls what items can be deleted.
-This allows finer control than just the item type above.
+A predicate that controls which items can be deleted.
+This allows finer control than simply specifying the item type above.

 Further customization options for deleting items are discussed in detail in Customizing Deleting Items.